 Renting a car in Mexico can be easier than driving your own car across the border or relying on the bus and other public transportation schedules, and most tourists have a smooth rental experience.
 But there are a few things you should keep in mind.
 First of all, renting a car is usually not as cheap as advertised.
 You will need to get all the insurance coverage offered, which adds substantially to the bottom line.

 Also, some people have had issues with rental agencies claiming the customer damaged the car, so be sure to inspect the car with the agency staff before leaving the lot.
 Taking pictures of the car with your phone before you drive off is also helpful.
 Remember to take pictures of any damage that's already on the car.
 Prices may be quoted in dollars; however, once you are ready to pay, it is likely the rental company asks for pesos at a poor rate, so ask for your rate estimate in Mexican pesos.

 Planning Your Route

-There are some Mexican police who are friendly and helpful, however, there are some who are just looking to make some extra cash (their salaries are very low).
-Hopefully the police will leave you alone, but unfortunately, it sometimes seems that money-hungry police officers can smell out a gringo from a mile away.
-So if you do get stopped, you will need to know: what is a mordida - how to pay one, and why you shouldn't.
+There are some Mexican police who are friendly and helpful.
+However, there are some who are just looking to make some extra cash (their salaries are very low).
+Hopefully the police will leave you alone, but unfortunately, it sometimes seems that money-hungry officials can smell out a gringo from a mile away.
+So if you do get stopped, be aware of mordidas, illegal bribes in which public officials seek cash payments in exchange for disregarding your traffic violations.